About the project

 The DNS resolver basically translates the domain names people use to machine-readable IP addresses and back.

-Mostly, people and institutions use the DNS resolver set by their connection provider.
+• Mostly, people and institutions use the DNS resolver set by their connection provider.

 DNS4EU, a European initiative, presents multiple avenues for establishing a secure and compliant DNS resolver.

-This DNS resolver, which not only fulfills this basic function, but is able to filter out malicious traffic as well, thus effectively protecting any device using the resolver with no need for installation or maintenance of any software.
+• This DNS resolver, which not only fulfills this basic function, but is able to filter out malicious traffic as well, thus effectively protects any device using the resolver with no need for installation or maintenance of any software.
 Basically, if any device connected to the DNS4EU Resolver tries to access a malicious domain (for example to activate a malware or to access a scam website), it is stopped immediately, preventing any damage the threat may have caused.

-Moreover, the resolver and all of the processes necessary for its development and operation are hosted 100% in the EU, thus making sure that it abides GDPR and all highest privacy norms set by the EU.
+• Moreover, the resolver and all of the processes necessary for its development and operation are hosted 100% in the EU, thus making sure that it abides GDPR and all highest privacy norms set by the EU.

-Basically, if any device connected to the DNS4EU Resolver tries to access a malicious domain (for example to activate a malware or to access a scam website), it is stopped immediately, preventing any damage the threat may have caused.
+• Basically, if any device connected to the DNS4EU Resolver tries to access a malicious domain (for example to activate a malware or to access a scam website), it is stopped immediately, preventing any damage the threat may have caused.

 What is the timeline of this project?

-The project officially started in January 2023.
-DNS4EU is co-funded by the EU from 2023 to 2025.
-The EU will partially contribute to the development of the infrastructure and It is expected and encouraged by the European Commission that the service is commercialized, since it has to be sustainable without operational costs from the EU after 2025.
+The DNS4EU project started officially in January 2023, and is co-funded by the EU from 2023 to 2025.
+The EU will partially contribute to the development of the infrastructure and it is expected and encouraged by the European Commission that the service is commercialised, since it has to be sustainable without operational costs from the EU after 2025.

-How does DNS4EU and NIS2 fit together?
+How does DNS4EU support NIS2?

 “Member states should encourage the development and use of public and secure European DNS resolver service.”
 NIS2 directive, 2023